Conditions Chronic pain

 Where possible, chronic pain should be treated using multi-modal therapy, which combines medical treatment with psychotherapy, physiotherapy and occupational therapy.
 Treatment is ideally administered by experts in pain therapy.
 People with chronic pain also benefit from advice from experts in the area of social medicine.

-- Patient aids, such as walking aids, splints or orthopedic shoes
+• medical aids, such as walking aids, splints or orthopedic shoes in the case of serious orthopedic issues

 Drug therapy

-- Injections with local anesthetics or the application of ointments and gels containing anti-inflammatory pain medication can help with localized pain.
+• Ointments and gels containing anti-inflammatory pain medication can be applied to help with localized pain.

-- Antidepressant medication, even if the patient is not depressed, can influence the perception of pain.
+• Antidepressant medication can influence the perception of pain, even if the patient is not depressed.
 It may take several weeks for some drugs to produce a pain-relieving effect.

-- Drugs used to treat epilepsy (anti-epileptics) are used to treat nerve pain caused by nerve damage.
+• Drugs used to treat epilepsy (anti-epileptics) are used to treat nerve pain that occurs with nerve damage.

-- Muscle-relaxing medication may be used to treat pain associated with muscle cramps.
+• Muscle-relaxing medication is used to treat pain associated with muscle cramps.

-- Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or paracetamol should only be taken to treat acute flare-ups of pain symptoms.
+• Anti-inflammatory painkillers classified as non-steroidal anti-inflammatory drugs (NSAIDs) – for example, ibuprofen or paracetamol – should only be taken to treat acute flare-ups of pain symptoms.
 It can be useful to try out different types of painkillers, as their level of effectiveness varies from person to person.

-- Strong painkillers like opioids or medication that affects pain processing in the brain (e.g., sedatives in the benzodiazepines group) should be taken on a temporary basis only.
+• In most cases, strong painkillers like opioids should be taken on a temporary basis only.

 Important: Long-term treatment with opioids is only considered if there are organic causes of the pain that cannot be eliminated and all other forms of treatment have proven ineffective.
 For pain originating in the musculoskeletal system in particular, opioids are no more effective than other pain medication in the long term.